Mexican wedding cookies or Russian tea cakes are known for their irresistibly nutty taste and powdered sugar topping on little rounded snowballs!

 My sister’s daughter Jennifer is one of my closest friends.
 We share life and faith as well as love and family together.

 Brenda passionately decorated her home, reading every magazine she could find.
 She would have been one of the biggest cheerleaders of this precious piece of real estate called Marty’s Musings.

 I will never forget how she empowered me by believing I could do anything and I’m so grateful for the years we shared together.

-Brenda used to make Mexican Wedding Cookies every year for her husband’s Christmas work party and I was always hopeful I would get a leftover crumb or two.
+My sister used to make Mexican Wedding Cookies every year for her husband’s Christmas work party and I was always hopeful I would get a leftover crumb or two.
 That’s usually all that was left because they were irresistibly good!